salemaljebaly/mac-dev-setup/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Here's how you can help:

+1. **Test the tool** on your Mac and report any issues
+2. **Add new packages** or configurations
+3. **Improve documentation**
+4. **Share your experience**

+### Found a Bug?

+Please open an issue with:
+- Your macOS version
+- Error messages
+- Steps to reproduce

+### Want to Contribute?

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Commit your changes using conventional commits
+3. Make your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Run `make test` to ensure quality
-5. Open a Pull Request
+5. Submit a PR with a clear description

 ### Conventional Commits